SeppPenner/DockerNginxSSLFailed/README.md

-# Docker Apache with phpBB installed:
+# Docker Apache with SSL and phpBB installed

 ## 1. Export all your previous existing data from Mysql:
 https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html